Commercial and Residential Glass Installer and Manufacturer Resource

 IGUs can be made with laminated glass on both the inboard and outboard.
 These added security layers make breaking into a business or home more difficult and time-consuming.

-Is Tempered Glass a Type of Security Glazing?
+Is Tempered Glass a Type of Security Glass?

 To call tempered glass “security glass” is misleading.
 This glass is strengthened by heating it to temperatures of more than 1,000° F before being quickly cooled.
 While up to 5x stronger than annealed glass, tempered glass can be fairly easily broken compared to the types mentioned above.
 A determined intruder will have no problem gaining entry through the tempered glass alone.